 - Monitoring these files in real time helps you catch and resolve issues during execution without needing persistent logs.

-command enables you to inspect the last portion of a file at the byte level.
-This functionality is especially useful when dealing with binary files, debugging corrupted data, or analyzing truncated logs.
+Likewise, the -c option shows you the last portion of a file by bytes instead of lines.
+This helps when working with binary files, debugging corrupted data, or analyzing truncated logs.

 Scenario 1: Debugging a Corrupted Binary File